abhishek-chattopadhyay/home/index.md

 I completed my B.Sc. in Chemistry at the University of Calcutta (2017), then my M.Sc. at IIT Kanpur (2019).
 From 2019–2020, I worked at Ruhr University Bochum (Prof. Dominik Marx) on the computational chemistry of nanoconfined ionic solutions.

-From 2021–2025, I was a scientific researcher at TU Darmstadt (Prof. Nico van der Vegt), where I developed an in-silico methodology to predict material solubility by combining molecular dynamics simulations with data-driven modeling approaches.
+From 2021–2025, I was a scientific researcher at Technical University Darmstadt in Germany (Prof. Nico van der Vegt), where I developed an in-silico methodology to predict material solubility by combining molecular dynamics simulations and Kirkwood-Buff theory.

 In 2026, I joined Maastricht University as a Model Steward for the VHP4Safety project, contributing to the development, validation, and responsible use of computational models in chemical safety assessment.